gajus/slonik/README.md

 <a name="slonik-sql-tag-type-aliases"></a>
 ### Type aliases

-You can create a `sql` tag with a predefined set of Zod type aliases that can be later referenced when creating a query with [runtime validation](#user-content-runtime-validation), e.g.
+You can create a `sql` tag with a predefined set of Zod type aliases that can be later referenced when creating a query with [runtime validation](#user-content-runtime-validation).

+Slonik documentation assumes that these type aliases are defined:

 ```ts
 const sql = createSqlTag({